mmertama/FigmaQML/README.md

     * linux_build.sh

 #### Testing
 There are few scripts in the [test]() folder that are used for testing.
-Since the test data itself is under personal Figma account, there are no automated tests provided along the FigmaQML sources.
+Since the test data itself is under a personal Figma account, there are no automated tests provided along the FigmaQML sources.
 However if you have a good set of Figma documents available you can execute tests using next example:
  <pre>
  export IMAGE_COMPARE="python ../figmaQML/test/imagecomp.py"
- export IMAGE_TRESHOLD="0.90"
+ export IMAGE_THRESHOLD="0.90"
  token=123456-aaaabbbbb-cccc-dddd-8888-1234567890
  echo "Test time: $(date)" >> test_log.txt
  {